werf/werf/README.md

 - ~Distributed builds with the shared Docker registry~ [#1614](https://github.com/werf/werf/issues/1614).
 - ~Support for Helm 3~ [#1606](https://github.com/werf/werf/issues/1606).

+## Production ready

+werf is a mature, reliable tool you can trust.
+[Read about stability channels and release process](https://werf.io/installation.html#all-changes-in-werf-go-through-all-stability-channels).

-## Documentation and support
+## Documentation

 Detailed **[documentaion](https://werf.io/documentation/index.html)** is available in multiple languages.

 **[Many guides](https://werf.io/documentation/guides.html)** are provided to quickly deploy your app into Kubernetes.

-We are always in contact with the community through [Twitter](https://twitter.com/werf_io) and [Slack](https://cloud-native.slack.com/messages/CHY2THYUU).
-Join us!

-> Russian-speaking users can also reach us in [Telegram Chat](https://t.me/werf_ru).
+## Community & support

+Please feel free to reach developers/maintainers and users via [GitHub Discussions](https://github.com/werf/werf/discussions) for any questions regarding werf.

 Your issues are processed carefully if posted to [issues at GitHub](https://github.com/werf/werf/issues).

-## Production ready

-werf is a mature, reliable tool you can trust.
-[Read about stability channels and release process](https://werf.io/installation.html#all-changes-in-werf-go-through-all-stability-channels).

-## Community

-Please feel free to reach us via [Flant Open Source forums](https://community.flant.com/) (based on Discourse).
-They have a [special category](https://community.flant.com/c/werf/6) dedicated to werf.

-You're also welcome to follow [@werf_io](https://twitter.com/werf_io) to stay informed about all important news, articles, etc.
+You're also welcome to follow [@werf_io](https://twitter.com/werf_io) to stay informed about all important news, new articles, etc.

+> Finally, we have [this Telegram chat](https://t.me/werf_ru) for Russian-speaking users as well.

 ## License